 NEVADA ORDNANCE MUSEUM

 The museum is impressive!
 I am not a military weapons buff, but the displays are fascinating.
 They had ordinances from every branch of service, along with displays on military life.
 The docents are what make the museum.
-They were so knowledgeable and helpful, most retired military.
+They were so knowledgeable and helpful, and they were the most retired military.

 The mission of the Hawthorne Ordnance Museum is to collect, preserve and exhibit in a patriotic and educational environment, those items that have had a significant impact on the freedom of our country.
 We focus on the Hawthorne Ammunition Depot for its on-going contribution and support of the United States Armed Forces.